 In a family situation where you have a Narcissistic Mother, you also need to have an Enabling Father.
 The only

-out.
-Narcissists simply don't have healthy and functioning relationships, and so there is either no relationship,
+or be kicked out.
+Narcissists simply don't have healthy and functioning relationships, and so there is either no

 An Enabling Father is one who panders to the Narcissistic Mother, who facilitates her abuse of the children, who

 worships completely at her altar and expects the children to do so too.

 He can - as is the case with my own father - act as her hatchet man, being the one who defends her viciously,